parikhalay/Emotion-Detection/README.md

 To execute the data cleaning process:

-**Step 1**: Set up your environment
+**Step 1**: Set up the environment
-Ensure that you have the required libraries installed.
-You'll need OpenCV (cv2) and NumPy.
-If you don't have them installed, you can use `pip` to install them:
+Ensured the required libraries are installed.
+We needed OpenCV (cv2) and NumPy.
+Used Used `pip` to install them as follows:

 ```bash
 pip install opencv-python-headless numpy
 ```

-**Step 2**: Organize your directory structure
+**Step 2**: Organized the directory structure
-Make sure your dataset is organized in a directory structure similar to the one expected by the code.
-Specifically, you should have two directories: ../dataset/train/ (input directory) and ../datacleaning/train/ (output directory).
+Made sure the dataset is organized in a directory structure similar to the one expected by the code.
+Specifically, we have two directories: ../dataset/train/ (input directory) and ../datacleaning/train/ (output directory).
 The code will process images from the input directory and save the processed images in the output directory.

-**Step 3**: Execute the code
+**Step 3**: Executed the code
-Run the Python script or the notebook containing the code.
-You can execute it by running:
+Ran the Python script by running:

 ```bash
 python data_cleaning.py